cdancy/artifactory-rest/README.md

 ## Latest release

-Can be found in either jcenter or maven central.
+Can be found in either jcenter.

 	<dependency>
 	  <groupId>com.cdancy</groupId>